peerkar/liferay-gsearch/README.md

 This installs the basic functionality.
 If you're having problems or want to install all the features, see full instructions below.

-1) Download following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)
+1) Download and deploy following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)

 * com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar
 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar